 The CancelBundleTask operation cancels an Amazon EC2 bundling operation.
-For more information on bundling instances, see Bundling an AMI in Windows.
+For more information on bundling instances, see Bundling a Windows AMI.

 The following table describes the request parameters for CancelBundleTask.
 Parameter names are case sensitive.

 Name Description Required bundleId The ID of the bundle task to cancel.
 Type: String Default: none Yes